LunaticEradicator/Expense-Tracker/README.md

 This is an Expense Tracker.
-Json server is used to store data.
+Json server was used for sending fake rest.
-Context Api and Custom Hook are used.
+Context Api and Custom Hook are used. localStorage is used to store data.
+Is Mobile Responsive.
-Progess Bar is dynamically with respect to balance amount.
+Progress Bar is dynamically with respect to balance amount.